You are here

 - Having any fake or altered driver’s license or Minnesota ID card

-Some students are on a tight budget.
-Many times in conduct meetings, this is the reason given for a theft charge.
-Whether an item is needed or just wanted, theft in any form is a crime that will need to be explained to future employers, graduate, law, or medical schools.
+Many students are on a tight budget.
+Oftentimes in conduct meetings, this is the reason given for a theft charge.
+Whether an item is needed or just wanted, theft in any form is a crime.

 Things to consider: